vatesfr/xen-orchestra/docs/backup_troubleshooting.md

 ## Backup progress

-While a backup job is running, you should see activity in the "Task" view (Menu/Tasks), like this:
+While a backup job is running, you should see activity in the "Tasks" view (Menu/Tasks), like this:

 ![](assets/export_task.png)

-Another good way to check if there is activty is the XOA VM stats view (on the Network graph).
+Another good way to check if there is activity is the XOA VM stats view (on the Network graph).

 ## Error messages